-Herbage Disappearance

-The degree of disappearance of graminoids and forbs for each treatment was determined using a paired-plot clipping technique (Milner and Hughs 1968).
+Herbage Disappearance: The degree of disappearance of graminoids and forbs for each treatment was determined using a paired-plot clipping technique (Milner and Hughs 1968).
 Twenty cages were distributed in each pasture during the treatment period.
-One plot within and outside each cage was clipped using a $0.25m^2$ quadrat.
-Clipped herbage was separated into grasses and forbs, dry matter weights recorded, and lb/ac plant biomass and standard error of the mean calculated for each ecological site.
+One plot within and outside each cage was clipped using a 0.25m2 quadrat.
+Clipped herbage was separated into grasses and forbs, dry matter weights recorded, and kg/ha plant biomass and standard error of the mean calculated for each ecological site.
 Percent utilization and standard errors of the mean were calculated for graminoids and forbs combined and graminoids alone.

 In the summer through winter periods of 2000-2001, 5 cages were systematically placed on each of the 2 shallow ecological sites and 2 loamy ecological sites before grazing began on each treatment (n=20), with the exception of the South Dakota 30% treatment where only 5 cages were placed on a shallow ecological site since this site made up only 10% of the study area on the treatment.
 During the winter of 2001 on the North Dakota sites, 5 plots were clipped for both the loamy and shallow ecological sites on the 30% treatment, 5 shallow plots were clipped on the 50% treatment, and no plots were clipped on the FL treatment due to ice and snow cover.
 On the summer treatments of 2001, the 20 sites within each pasture selected for the tiller study were used to determine utilization.
-In 2001-2002, all plots from the winter grazing treatments were clipped since ice and snow cover did not prevent clipping as it had in 2000-2001.
+In 2001-2002, 2002-2003, and 2003-2004 all plots from the winter grazing treatments were clipped since ice and snow cover did not prevent clipping as it had in 2000-2001.

-Leaf Heights

-A study examining leaf heights throughout the growing season was initiated in May of 2001, to determine the growth patterns of western wheatgrass, needle-and-thread, thread-leaf sedge, and blue grama within each treatment.
+Leaf Heights: A study examining leaf heights throughout the growing season was initiated in May of 2001 to determine the growth patterns of western wheatgrass, needle-and-thread, thread-leaf sedge, and blue grama within each treatment.
 The species were selected as they were described as the predominant forage base of the study region (Barker and Whitman 1994, Shiflet 1994).
 Furthermore, these species are described as commonly existing together in various successional stages of rangeland in western North Dakota (Hansen and Hoffman 1988).
 Goetz (1963) monitored the growth and development of native range plants in western North Dakota and used leaf height as a main indicator of plant growth.
 Furthermore, researchers have correlated leaf and plant height with plant vigor, forage yield, competition, range condition and trend, and defoliation levels (Short and Woolfolk 1956, Buwai and Trlica 1977).

 Twenty locations indicative of the dominant forage base were selected randomly within each treatment in May 2001.
 On each location, a 0.25 m2 quadrat was selected containing at least 10 western wheatgrass tillers, 5 needle-and-thread tillers, 10 thread-leaf sedge tillers, and10 blue grama tillers.
 Cool-season tillers were marked with uniquely-colored rings upon the selection of each site in mid May and each tiller measured monthly until senescence was observed for each species.
 Western wheatgrass and needle-and-thread tillers were measured mid monthly for leaf height (height of tallest leaf) from May to August.
 Thread-leaf sedge was measured mid monthly for leaf height from May to July.
-Blue grama was the only warm-season grass investigated for growth, thus leaf heights were measured mid monthly during its growth period as described by Goetz (1963), from June to September.
+Blue grama was the only warm-season grass investigated for growth, thus leaf heights were measured mid monthly during its growth period as described by Goetz (1964), from June to September.
+Needle-and-thread and thread-leaf sedge were not measured in 2002 and 2003 to improve random distribution of the plots throughout the four treatments.